March 2013 — Present

 - Lead development of six active open-source projects with more than 60,000 downloads to date.

-Regularly present within the government technology community including South by Southwest (Content and coding are not commodities; Excellence in Government, Digital Government University, Transparency Camp, and Code For America (Open sourcing government); The Open Source Summit (Open source software licensing); The Software Preservation Summit (The next cultural commons); the General Services Administration Digital Services Innovation Center (APIs you didn’t know already existed); GeoDC (Make maps better, together); and Drupal4Gov (Implementation of the Digital Strategy).
+Regularly present around the world within the government technology community (in 2013 I averaged 2.5 talks per months) including South by Southwest (Content and coding are not commodities and The Dynamic Site is Dead); Excellence in Government, Digital Government University, Transparency Camp, and Code For America (Open sourcing government); The White House; Library of Congress; Mozfest; RedHat Government Symposium; NextGov Prime; The Open Source Summit (Open source software licensing); The Software Preservation Summit (The next cultural commons); the General Services Administration Digital Services Innovation Center (APIs you didn’t know already existed); GeoDC (Make maps better, together); and Drupal4Gov (Implementation of the Digital Strategy).